 David Ferry has worked in most of the country's major theatres, including the Stratford Festival, the National Arts Centre, Centaur Theatre, the Royal Alexandra Theatre, Toronto Free Theatre, Citadel Theatre, Vancouver Playhouse, Theatre New Brunswick, and the Banff Centre for The Arts.
 He has also worked Off-Broadway, and in Los Angeles, Australia, and England.

 An intense actor, Ferry has played leads in David Mamet's controversial Oleana, as well as in Children of a Lesser God, Hamlet, The Tempest, Suburban Motel (by George F. Walker), Mice and Men, Ahab in Moby Dick (adapted by Morris Panych, Stratford Festival, 2008), Burn This (Canadian premiere), and Billy Bishop Goes to War.
 More recently he performed in the Tarragon Theatre production of Alias Godot (October 2008); Crow's Theatre's Eternal Hydra (2009/10); the Buddies in Bad Times production of Blasted by Sarah Kane (September 2010, dir.
-Brendan Healy); Richard III and Titus Adronicus (Stratford Festival 2011); The Agony and Ecstasy of Steve Jobs, The Repudiation and Redemption of Mike Daisy (March 2011), Seeds (Porte Parole/Crow's (2012); The Lesson by Eugene Ionesco (Modern Times Stage Company, 2012); and The River (The Coal Mine, 2015).
+Brendan Healy); Richard III and Titus Adronicus (Stratford Festival 2011); The Agony and Ecstasy of Steve Jobs, The Repudiation and Redemption of Mike Daisy (March 2011), Seeds (Porte Parole/Crow's (2012); The Lesson by Eugene Ionesco (Modern Times Stage Company, 2012); and The River (Coal Mine Theatre, 2015).

 Of his role as a foul-mouthed, gin-soaked, racist tabloid reporter in Blasted, Martin Morrow wrote that any tenderness in the play is "due in large part to Ferry's vulnerable performance as Ian.
 Even when he's swaggering about, dictating prurient copy for his paper with relish or spitting out ugly racial epithets, a pained-looking Ferry lets us know that his sleazy scribe is really a sad, sick man.
 He's as pitiful and desperate for love as he is monstrous" (Globe and Mail, 30 Sept 2010: R3).

-Ferry recently performed in the Chichester Festival production of The Last Confession (2014) starring David Suchet, which toured internationally to Toronto, L.A. and five cities in Australia.
+Ferry performed in the Chichester Festival production of The Last Confession (2014) starring David Suchet, which toured internationally to Toronto, L.A. and five cities in Australia.
 In January 2014, he played the role of a seasoned Romeo in a retirement home, in The Last of Romeo and Juliet by Mitchell Cushman (Talk is Free Theatre, Barrie, Ontario), with Diana Leblanc as his Juliet.
 In May 2016, he played James Tyrone Sr. in Long Day’s Journey into Night at Blue Bridge Repertory Theatre at the Roxy in Victoria BC.

 He won the 2014 Toronto Critics Best Actor Award, and the Broadway World best actor award for his performance in David Harrower’s Blackbird.
 He won the Victoria Critics Best Actor award for his Willy Loman in Death of a Salesman.
 He won a Dora Mavor Moore Award for best actor for his role in Someone to Watch Over Me (opposite RH Thomson and Ryan Holliman) and has received seven Dora actor nominations in all.